The Sport of Biking/Cycling

 This handy guide includes information about maintaining your bicycle.
 Because there are many aspects and pieces associated with bike maintenance, it's important to have a comprehensive guide.
 This one includes driving, wheels, steering and more.
 The steering page discusses drop handlebars, aero bars and triathlon bars.
 The most common types are clamped to the top of the handlebars.
 There are many different types, and the author's favorite is Syntace, despite the prices that border on extortion (little required pieces of plastic need to be bought separately at unreal prices).
 They clamp on the thick inner part of the handlebars, leaving more room for holding the top of the handlebars, they have a very low height and comfortable and adjustable armrests, and they have just the right length and a steep front that doesn't require bending the wrists too much, the author notes.

 Like most historical topics, the history of the bicycle is often debated.
-This website provides a few links about bicycle history for the athlete enthusiasts. books will state that Pierre and Ernest Michaux, the French father and son team of carriage-makers, invented the first bicycle during the 1860s.
+This article on ThoughtCo.com provides a few links about bicycle history for the athlete enthusiasts.
+Books will state that Pierre and Ernest Michaux, the French father and son team of carriage-makers, invented the first bicycle during the 1860s.
 Historians now disagree and there is evidence that the bicycle is older than that appears.
 But historians do agree that Ernest Michaux did invent the modern bicycle pedal and cranks in 1861.
 You can read on at this website for more history of the bicycling industry.